 Kiera’s arm stopped midair, her face a sneer of rage.

 Jaylie was a Sulfur, and a Mercury.
 I didn’t know how exactly having two at once worked, but Kiera hissed at Reynare with a fury that gave away exactly what she meant.
+(Jaylie’s the only one you’ve met with two, some part of me insisted.
+She’s the only one.
+What are you missing?)
 She leapt, but Reynare dodged the telegraphed jump easily.
 Except halfway through the leap, Kiera shifted back into herself, and her fingers grabbed Reynare’s hair, yanking her backwards and throwing her down to the ground.

 “Get out of my head,” Kiera snarled.